MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/WMS-Shipping/Business-Central-Request.md

 **Parameters**:
 -	**No**: Warehouse Pick Number
 -	**LocationCode**: Location Code (All Packages).
+-       **PackagesLines**:
+It is a Json Array, which contains the dimensions of each packet, as well as the delivery address.
           **Weight**: Package Weight,
           **Width**: Package Width,
           **Height**":Package Height,